tilemill-project/tilemill/_posts/docs/tutorials/0203-04-01-google-docs.md

 9. Click **Add field** next to **Values** and choose "fscale".
 10. Choose **Summarize by: MAX**.
 Added to the table is the highest F-Scale tornado that occurred in each state.
   ![](/tilemill/assets/pages/googledocs-pivot-5.png)
 11. Once your pivot table is complete, **copy and paste** the cells into a new sheet.
-This creates a permanent copy of the table for you to further manipulate and keeps the pivot table available to use.
+This creates a permanent copy of the table for you to create column headers and further manipulate, and keeps the pivot table available to use.

 These steps serve only a basic example of how to use this tool.
 There are many more things you can accomplish with pivot tables and you may need to make adjustments based on your own data.